harry0703/MoneyPrinterTurbo/README-en.md

 - [ ] Enhance voice synthesis with large models for a more natural and emotionally resonant voice output
 - [ ] Incorporate video transition effects to ensure a smoother viewing experience
 - [ ] Improve the relevance of video content
-- [ ] Implement OLLAMA support
 - [ ] Add options for video length: short, medium, long
 - [ ] Package the application into a one-click launch bundle for Windows and macOS for ease of use
 - [ ] Enable the use of custom materials
 - [ ] Offer voiceover and background music options with real-time preview
-- [ ] Support a wider range of voice synthesis providers, such as OpenAI TTS
+- [ ] Support a wider range of voice synthesis providers, such as OpenAI TTS, Azure TTS
 - [ ] Automate the upload process to the YouTube platform

 ## Video Demos 📺